 Here's how to create your own sim racing dashboard in 5 steps

 Fortunately, to convert your old mobile device into a sim racing dashboard, you don't need to have a programming background.
 It is really child's play and super fast!

 Step 1: Download and install SimHub

-To create a sim racing dashboard for your old tablet or mobile, you first need to install SimHub.
+To create a sim racing dashboard for your old tablet or mobile, you must first install SimHub.
 This software is free, but you can make a small donation for premium features.
-Once you have installed this software, go to 'Games' and choose your simulation game.
+Once you install this software, go to "Games" and choose your simulation game.
 SimHub automatically detects when you start this game.

 Step 2: Go to Dash Studio and choose a sim racing dashboard

-Next, go to 'Dash Studio' in the menu on the left.
+Then on the left side of the menu, go to "Dash Studio.
 Here you will find tons of free dashboards you can start with.
 Choose one and click on it to get started.

-Once you have made a choice and clicked on a dashboard, choose 'To a phone or tablet' in the drop down.
+Once you have made a choice and clicked on a dashboard, choose the option "To a phone or tablet" in the drop down.
 You will then see the pop-up below:

-Step 4: Connect with your mobile phone or tablet
+Step 4: Connect with your cell phone or tablet